grafana/loki/docs/sources/setup/upgrade/_index.md

   - If there is a mismatch, you lose access to the index for periods where `-tsdb.shipper.shared-store` does not match `object_store`.
     - To make these indexes queryable, index tables need to moved or copied to the store configured in `object_store`.

-The following CLI flags and the corresponding YAML settings to configure path prefix for TSDB and BoltDB shippers are now removed:
+The following CLI flags and the corresponding YAML settings to configure a path prefix for TSDB and BoltDB shippers are now removed:
 - `-boltdb.shipper.shared-store.key-prefix`
 - `-tsdb.shipper.shared-store.key-prefix`